 Yes, all the features of the Draft Wizard will work on an iPad and other touch screen devices.

-How long does a PRO or MVP Subscription last?
+How long does a Subscription last?

-If you’re a MVP member, you’ll receive seamless support for Keepers in all of the Draft Wizard’s tools.
+If you’re a MVP or HOF member, you’ll receive seamless support for Keepers in all of the Draft Wizard’s tools.
 As you go through the quick setup process for your league, there will be an option to indicate if you are playing in a Keeper league.
 Simply select ‘yes’ and you will have the opportunity to enter Keepers for every team along with the round each player is assigned to or dollar costs if you’re playing in an auction league.
 This information will be saved after you enter it the first time and can be edited from the draft setup screen or from your My Account page.
 If you’re playing in a Yahoo, ESPN, CBS Sports, NFBC, Fantrax, or RTSports league, you’ll also be able to import your league directly from this page so you don’t have to enter the Keepers manually.
 However, for auction leagues, you will still need to manually enter Keeper dollar costs.

-Yes, MVP users can customize the order of any draft.
+Yes, MVP and HOF users can customize the order of any draft.
 To adjust a draft order, simply navigate to your My Account page.
 Then select the appropriate league from the ‘My Leagues’ list and click the ‘Draft Details’ option.
 You’ll be able to alter the order of your draft board to re-assign any picks that have been traded.

 How do I contact support?